 Question 16: Your place of last entry, if you came by plane, will be the airport where your plane first landed—where you were inspected by a U.S. border officer.
 If you came without inspection across a land border, give the border state at least, and if you know you crossed into a specific border city (such as El Paso, Texas, or San Ysidro, California) give that too.
 Do not list the city where you first spent time in the United States.

-Questions 14 and 15: These questions ask for your place of entry to the U.S. and your U.S. immigration status upon arrival and currently.
+Questions 17-19: These questions ask for your place of entry to the U.S. and your U.S. immigration status upon arrival and currently.
 If you know the visa category letters and numbers, you can use those.
 Otherwise, describe your category (such as “visitor” or “student”).
 If you are not in the U.S. legally, write “no legal status.”

-Question 16: This will be the most difficult question: You will need to scan through the opening pages of the USCIS instructions to Form I-765 until you find your eligibility category.
+Questions 20-23: These will be the most difficult questions: You will need to scan through the opening pages of the USCIS instructions to Form I-765 until you find your eligibility category.
 If, for example, you are applying for adjustment of status, you would be in category "(c)(9)."
 Or, your category might be "F-1 Student Seeking Off-Campus Employment Due to Severe Economic Hardship," in which case you would enter “(c)(3)(iii).”
 You’ll notice three sets of open parentheses for you to fill in—if your category has only two letter/numbers (like (c)(9)), start by filling in the parentheses on the far left, and leave the parentheses on the far right blank.
 If you need help determining your category, consult with an immigration lawyer.
 Certain categories of applicants will also need to provide additional information in questions 21-23.